Finite 2-group gauge theory and its 3+1D lattice realization: Quantum double of finite 2-groups

 A \emph{finite semisimple comonoidal category} $\CC$ is a coalgebra in $2\vect$, or equivalently, an algebra in $2\vect^{1\op}$ (see \cite{DS97,MC00} for the definition of algebra in monoidal 2-categories).
 This means that $\CC$ is a finite semisimple category equipped with a cotensor product linear functor $\CC \to \CC \boxtimes \CC$, a counit linear functor $\CC \to \vect$, coassociator and counitor natural isomorphisms satisfying some coherence relations dual to those of a monoidal category.
 A \emph{finite semisimple bimonoidal category} is a finite semisimple category equipped with both a monoidal structure and a comonoidal structure and some compatibility data.
 In particular, the tensor product and the unit functors are comonoidal functors, and the associator and the unitors are comonoidal natural transformations.
 Equivalently, the cotensor product and the counit functors are monoidal functors, and the coassociator and counitors are monoidal natural transformations.
 A \emph{finite semisimple Hopf monoidal category} is a finite semisimple bimonoidal category equipped with an antipode.
 We refer the readers to \cite{Neu97} for more details.

 For a multi-fusion category $\CC$, the 2-category $2\rep(\CC) \coloneqq \LMod_\CC(2\vect)$ of finite semisimple left $\CC$-modules, left $\CC$-module functors and left $\CC$-module natural transformations is a finite semisimple 2-category \cite{DR18}.
-Moreover, if $\CC$ is a finite semisimple rigid Hopf monoidal category $\CC$, $2\rep(\CC)$ is a fusion 2-category \cite{Neu97}, and the forgetful functor $2\rep(\CC) \to 2\vect$ is a fiber 2-functor (locally faithful monoidal 2-functor).
+Moreover, if $\CC$ is a finite semisimple rigid Hopf monoidal category, $2\rep(\CC)$ is a monoidal 2-category \cite{Neu97} and hence a fusion 2-category in the sense of \cite{DR18}, and the forgetful functor $2\rep(\CC) \to 2\vect$ is a fiber 2-functor (locally faithful monoidal 2-functor).
 The converse of this statement is the Tannaka-Krein reconstruction for fusion 2-categories \cite{Gre23}.

 \begin{thm}[\cite{Gre23}] Let $\SC$ be a fusion 2-category $\SC$ and $\forget \colon \SC \to 2\vect$ be a fiber 2-functor.
 Then the category $\End(\forget)$ of endo-natural transformations and modifications admits a canonical finite semisimple Hopf monoidal category structure, and $2\rep(\End(\forget))$ is equivalent to $\SC$ as fusion 2-categories. \end{thm}